AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

 1. Install the EdgeRoutine CLI.

-    Open your terminal and run the following command to install EdgeRoutine CLI:
+    Open your terminal and run the following command to install the EdgeRoutine CLI:

     ```
     $ npm install @alicloud/edgeroutine-cli -g
     ```

-    **Note:** The latest version of the EdgeRoutine CLI is 2.0.0.
+    **Note:** The latest version of the EdgeRoutine CLI is 2.0.3.
 After you install the EdgeRoutine CLI, you can run the `edgeroutine-cli -v` command to query the version number.
 We recommend that you upgrade your EdgeRoutine CLI to the latest version.
 If you use the latest version of the EdgeRoutine CLI to perform the build operation and the message "The specified ArgValue is invalid" appears, run the `edgeroutine-cli config` command to initialize the config.js file and perform the build operation again.

 2. Run the following command to create a code directory and change to the directory: